KelvinFkr2015/acme_processflow/docs/html/_sources/sample.rst.txt

     # The list of year lengths to run jobs on
     # If you want the diagnostics run every 5 years, add 5 to this list
-    # If you want a single time series run, add the length of the simulation to the list
+    # If you want a single time series run, add the length of the run to the list
     #   and just add timeseries to that frequency
     set_frequency = 5, 10, 20